5 Easy Steps to Financial Aid

 - If you did not provide an e-mail address on your FAFSA, you will receive your Student Aid Report in the mail.

-The Office of Financial Aid will automatically notify you of any supporting documentation which you must submit.
+The Office of Financial Aid & Scholarships will automatically notify you of any supporting documentation which you must submit.

-The Office of Financial Aid accepts all grants on your behalf of students, but requires your decision on loans and work study awards.
+The Office of Financial Aid & Scholarships accepts all grants on your behalf of students, but requires you to accept scholarships, loans, and work study awards.
 You may accept your financial aid offers on UM-Dearborn Connect.
 You have the option to accept as is, reduce your accepted amount, decline, or leave at offered status on a term-by-term basis.
 One accepted or declined for a semester, you cannot revise online.
 To make changes complete Student Decision Form and submit it to the Office of Financial Aid and Scholarships.

 If you are receiving private scholarships, benefits from your employer in the form of tuition plans, and/or other sources of funding, your award may need to be revised.
 A revised financial aid award will be sent to notify you of any changes to your original award.